Clarence General Manager

 Role Specification

-The General Manager will ensure the Executive Team remain focused on key priority areas and contribute as a member of the NNSWLHD Clinical Operations Leadership Teams to ensure achievement of the District's performance agreement with NSW Ministry of Health.
+The General Manager will ensure the Clarence Executive Team remain focused on key priority areas and contribute as a member of the NNSWLHD Clinical Operations Leadership Teams to ensure achievement of the District's performance agreement with NSW Ministry of Health.

 The General Manager will be required to participate in on-call roster as part of the Clinical Operations Executive team.

-Provide operational leadership for health service delivery and management within Clarence including the effective and efficient use of resources.
+- Provide operational leadership for health service delivery and management within Clarence including the effective and efficient use of resources.

-Provide effective management of clinical services.
+- Provide effective management of clinical services.
 This responsibility encompasses achieving budgets, performance indicators, activity targets, quality and accreditation standards, and providing direction for the management of patient complaints as well as legal and ethical issues that arise, to provide effective and timely resolutions.

-Ensure that services are managed safely, timely and efficiently, and that future needs and developments are incorporated into prospective planning processes.
+- Ensure that services are managed safely, timely and efficiently, and that future needs and developments are incorporated into prospective planning processes.

-Determine and monitor service levels within a framework of available resources, financial capacity and the NNSWLHD Strategic Planning directions.
+- Determine and monitor service levels within a framework of available resources, financial capacity and the NNSWLHD Strategic Planning directions.

-Implement strategy and plans for achieving positive patient experiences that aim to provide models of care, ensuring consumer involvement and engagement and choice of care and service delivery.
+- Implement strategy and plans for achieving positive patient experiences that aim to provide models of care, ensuring consumer involvement and engagement and choice of care and service delivery.

-Develop and implement business and strategic plans that will optimise current and projected workforce planning priorities, which incorporate goals and targets from the Performance Agreement between NNSWLHD and NSW Health, and other NNSWLHD imperatives.
+- Develop and implement business and strategic plans that will optimise current and projected workforce planning priorities, which incorporate goals and targets from the Performance Agreement between NNSWLHD and NSW Health, and other NNSWLHD imperatives.

-Lead human resource development for all staff through training, performance development and standards of clinical practice.
+- Ensure human resource development for all staff through training, performance development and standards of clinical practice.
 Implement appropriate cultural strategies to ensure a culturally safe work environment and to minimise vacancies and turnover rate, agency use, overtime and sick leave.

-Ensure that consistent standards of safe, quality care is provided across the facilities by implementing and monitoring standardised best practice principles and report variances through the implementation of a quality framework.
+- Ensure that consistent standards of safe, quality care is provided across the facilities by implementing and monitoring standardised best practice principles and report variances through the implementation of a quality framework.

 1. Extensive experience and demonstrated competence at a senior management level in a substantial and complex organisation engaged in service delivery, preferably in a health care environment and/or relevant tertiary qualifications in a health management related field.